drewrwilson/drewrwilson.github.io/_posts/projects/2015-04-26-new-england-vegfest.md

 ---

-[New England VegFest](https://NewEnglandVegFest.com) is an annual vegetarian food festival with over 7,000 attendees, 130 vendors, and run entirely by volunteers.
+[New England VegFest](https://NewEnglandVegFest.com) is an annual vegetarian food festival with over 7,000 attendees, 140 vendors, and run entirely by volunteers.

 I founded [VegWorcester](http://VegWorcester.com) in 2006, the organization that presents the festival.
-In 2010 I launched the [New England VegFest](https://NewEnglandVegFest.com)  and I remain involved as a lead organizer and as president of the non-profit organization.
+In 2010 I launched the [New England VegFest](https://NewEnglandVegFest.com)  and I remain involved as a lead organizer and president of the non-profit organization.

-## Next one coming up on April 26, 2015
+## April 26, 2015

-Thousands of attendees fill the convention center in Worcester, MA to sample the best vegetarian and vegan foods from across New England.
+This year thousands and thousands of attendees filled the convention center in Worcester, MA to sample the best vegetarian and vegan foods from across New England.

-This free event is funded through bake sales, individual donations, and event sponsorship.
+This free event is funded through event sponsorship, bake sales, and individual donations.
 In 2014, the Mayor endorsed the festival and officially proclaimed the following week to be VegWeek.
+In 2015 Congressman Jim McGovern joined us and pledged to support us in the next year of organizing.

 ## Links